nchursin/sfcraft-mock-server/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>

 Mock server is an implementation of `HttpCalloutMock` which can help you make your mocks more organized.
+I wrote [a post](https://salesforcecraft.medium.com/testing-http-callouts-using-sfcraft-mockserver-part-1-d2e04c7ffe4a) to compare the MockServer approach with `HttpCalloutMock` implementation.
+You can take a look at it to get the idea of how to use it or you can follow the docs below.

 ## How to use it